Hi Hat Ranch, Florida

 Hi Hat Ranch is a planned community located in eastern Sarasota County Florida consisting of approximately 10000 acres.

 History

 The initial development of Hi Hat Ranch happened when Ross Beason, a New York businessman, acquired the land in 1937.
 Beason put the land up for sale after World War II.
-Hi Hat Ranch was then bought by Herman Turner in a series of transactions spanning from 1943 to 1945.
+Hi Hat Ranch was then bought by Herman Turner in a series of transactions from 1943 to 1945.
 Turner assumed full control of the ranch on April 1, 1945, consisting 26200 acres of land, which is about one-eighth of Sarasota County by total area.

+The community development project is still in its planning stages.
+In 2021, a comprehensive plan for the development of rural Hi Hat Ranch was unanimously approved.
+An application for the development of a village, separate from the community project approved in 2021, was approved in 2023.